Sixth sense, intuition, a gut feeling. I’ve heard and often repeated “trust your gut”.

 I was determined to ignore the warnings and tried to justify:

-- why I could never feel at peace around my sibling
+- why I could never feel at peace around this family member

 - why any topic I broached would end up with me being somehow “wrong”